 Holidays often correlate with increased consumption of alcohol.
 Many people

-associate holidays with celebration and celebration with beer.
+associate holidays with celebrations and celebrations with beer.
 Unfortunately,

 many of the same people tend to drive after drinking a lot, resulting